barbarer/py4e-int/_sources/lists/pogil.rst

 Group Work: Lists
 --------------------------------------------------------

 It is best to use a POGIL approach with the following.
+In POGIL students work in groups on activities and each member has an assigned role.
+For more information see `https://cspogil.org/Home <https://cspogil.org/Home>`_.

+.. groupsub:: lists_intro_groupsub
+   :limit: 3

 Many interesting problems involve manipulating sequences of data.
 This activity should help you learn about two types of sequences in Python: